fernandoferreira-me/WhiskyDashboard/README.md

-# Dashboard about Scotch Whisky
+# Dashboard about Chocolate Bars

-We are building a dashboard containing data about Scottish Whisky and Data Science.
+We are building a dashboard containing data about Chocolate Bars and Data Science.